HL7/davinci-alerts/input/pagecontent/index.md

 - **Intermediary** (e.g. ClearingHouse or HIE/HIN)– a system that can act as a central point to receive notifications from multiple Senders and distribute them to Recipients based on previously defined forwarding policies.
   - The Intermediary has the role and functional requirements of a Da Vinci Notifications Recipient
   - The Intermediary has the role and functional requirements of a Da Vinci Notifications Sender if it is forwarding messages using the framework defined in this guide.

+See the [Da Vinci Notifications CapabilityStatements] page for details on the RESTful transactions and specific profiles applicable to each of these actors.

 #### Actors